Kerryliu/subreddit-clustering-and-sorting/README.md

 Data is from:
 https://github.com/umbrae/reddit-top-2.5-million
+Install requirements and run main.py

-Requires around 10~16 gigs of ram...
+Requires around ~8 gigs of ram...